Welcome to my NASM vs ACE article everyone. Are you having trouble choosing between these top two certifications?

 - 20 hours and $129 every two years

-- General focus: It all really depends on the type of clients that you would like to train.
-One is not better than the other unless you can determine what type of training you would like to become and the overall goals of the clientele that you will have.
+- General focus: It all depends on the type of clients that you would like to train.
+One is not better than the other unless you can determine what kind of training you would want to become and the overall goals of the clientele that you will have.
 NASM and ACE tie in this category.

-- Industry recognition: Both ACE and NASM are extremely recognized within the personal training industry as top-level certifications.
-You should have no problem getting a job with either one and I have seen some gyms that prefer ACE while others prefer NASM.
-These two top-level certifications tie in this regard as well.
+- Industry recognition: Both ACE and NASM are remarkably recognized within the personal training industry as top-level certifications.
+You should have no problem getting a job with either one, and I have seen some gyms that prefer ACE while others prefer NASM.
+These two certifications tie in this regard as well.

 - I suggest you check out the NASM website for more info!